WHY EFFORT MANAGEMENT

 Organisations need, have and use effort.
 Though related, they are not the same.
 A manager’s core responsibility is to predict and align these.
 Managers are successful when they deliver their commitments and use their resources efficiently.
 They fail when their people are over-worked.

-A manager’s fundamental mission is to balance delivery, financial and people outcomes.
+A manager’s fundamental mission is to balance delivery, financial and people results.
 Ability, Efficiency and Intensity forecast these outcomes.
 Forecast outcomes are differentiated by their Potential and Intent, because what could be achieved is not always what is planned.